richardye101/ubineer_nlp_research/intro.md

 ## Summary

-Leave for last
+- Word Embedding results
+  - We evaluated several models
+  - We were able to accomplish up to 94% recall for predicting similar companies when matched with their categories.
+- Topic Modelling results
+  - can reveal significant changes but increase in an topic does not necessarily mean the company is leaning more in the direction of the topic.
+  - Increase or decrease in topic could bring investor attention to the topic at hand for more investigation
+- Portfolio selection results

 ## Introduction

 Public-traded companies file a comprehensive annual financial report(10K) to discuss their financial performance as required by the U.S Securities and Exchange Commission(SEC).
 These reports can contain quantitative data and qualitative data.
 Quantitative data includes the income statement, balance sheets, and statement of cash flows.
 Qualitative data includes a description of the business, risk factors, and management's discussion and analysis.
 Many researchers and investors have saturated the area of using quantitative data to build portfolios and evaluate the risks and returns of a company.
+However, there has not been much focus in the analysis of qualitative data provided in financial reports.
 In this report, we hope to focus our attention on the analysis of qualitative data which provides more forward-looking information that may reveal the company's plans and anticipated events/risks.

 This study focuses on the analysis of the Business section of the 10K filings.
 The Business section provides an overview of the company's main operations, including its products and services.
 It may also include recent events, competition, regulation, labor issues, operating costs, or insurance matters.

-_**INSERT MORE DETAILS ABOUT unstructured data, steps to perform the analysis, desired outcome**_
+Now we provide a short overview of our approach.
+Our work is considered textual analysis on unstructured data(data not organized in a pre-defined manner) since individual companies may include different sections of text in the business description of a 10k report.
+We apply various document embedding techniques to model the similarity between companies using the corresponding business description (i.e. the document in discussion).
+We then branch off into two separate directions.
+First. we do a deep dive into each individual company using topic modelling techniques to understand the general categories associated with their business model.
+We also apply topic modelling in the dynamic analysis of emerging trends within a company over a number of years.
+In this work, we specifically use Netflix and General Electric as a proof of concept to validate our hypothesis that there should be a significant change in a topic category during a specific year that a company has altered their business model.
+Second, we use the document embedding results to perform portfolio analysis using mean-variance analysis. **_Potentially add more details about the different ways of creating the portfolio_**

+This study is exploratory and so our desired outcome is to provide insight into the multitude of unstructured textual analysis techniques and their fitness for our data and purpose.

 ## Methodology